 - sponsorship for an MBA programme

-Take a look at the Inside Buzz reviews for more perks and benefits.
-A graduate working at Third Bridge comments, for example: 'Perks include an unlimited free breakfast, fruit and drinks.
+Take a look at the Insider Reviews for more perks and benefits.
+A graduate working at Third Bridge comments, for example:'Perks include an unlimited free breakfast, fruit and drinks.
 Meals are organised if you need to work late.
 Cognolink offers private healthcare, and subsidised classes (eg weekly yoga).
 Access to company trips (skiing etc) is good too, and there are free beers on a Friday.'

 Work/life balance benefits

-‘You expect long hours in consulting,' says a graduate consultant on Inside Buzz.
+‘You expect long hours in consulting,' says a graduate consultant on Insider Reviews.
 For a sector famed for its long work hours (but, refreshingly, its lack of 'face-time'), it is not surprising that many firms are keen to offer ‘time off’ benefits to their employees.
 Here is a sample of what you could expect:

 - Roland Berger promotes its part-time working models and home-office jobs.